1. SPC questions (top)

-The "particularly dangerous situation" wording is used in rare situations
+The "Particularly Dangerous Situation" wording is used in Tornado Watches for rare situations

 2.8 Do you forecast hurricanes and tropical storms?

-We do not forecast tropical weather.
+We do not forecast hurricanes and tropical storms.
 That is done by the National Hurricane Center.
-We do issue tornado watches for inland portions of tropical cyclones when conditions may develop that favor multiple tornadoes.

 2.9 Where can I get a list of the points used for watch locations?

-You can find a table containing these locations (sorted by LAT/LON) here or (sorted by Station IDs) here.
+You can find a table containing these locations (sorted by lat/lon) here or (sorted by station ID) here.

 2.10 What is the watch status line (line with an arrow inside a watch) and how is it interpreted?